What is the purpose of The Dana Brown Charitable Trust (DBCT)?

 Can private schools K through 12 apply?

-Are there any additional focuses for The Dana Brown Charitable Trust that I should know about?
+Are there any additional focuses or eligibility requirements to apply for a grant at the Dana Brown Charitable Trust that I should know about?

 The Dana Brown Charitable Trust is focused on high-impact, low-risk funding and places high importance on those organizations that work collaboratively with other nonprofits.